 For those who could use a little more exercise, Sheraton Tampa Riverwalk Hotel is less than a ten-minute stroll away.
 It’s family-friendly and pet-friendly too.
 It has a great bar and pool area facing the Hillsborough River, a good brunch on weekends, and is close to events in the park or at the Straz Center.
 This one is usually priced a bit lower than the others in the area.
 Check rates online here.

 The Hilton Tampa is in the same area and both of these are close to the art museum, children’s museum, and a great riverside playground.
 See rates at the Hilton.

 The other major downtown Tampa hotel is about a 15-minute walk from the convention center, so it’s a better bet for those who love to walk than people with mobility issues.
 The Le Meridien Tampa has the most character of any of the chain properties, however, housed in a historic former courthouse building.
 See our detailed Le Meridien Tampa review here, then check prices at Expedia.

 The “work hard, play hard” crowd may want to take advantage of the cool Tampa Streetcar system and stay in Ybor City instead.
 This is Tampa’s prime nightlife district, with blocks of bars, dance clubs, restaurants, and a a couple brewpubs—all in a historic zone once occupied by cigar rolling factories employing Cuban immigrants.
 There’s a Hampton Inn & Suites in Ybor and a Hilton Garden Inn.

 Tampa resident Tim Leffel is author of four travel books, including Make Your Travel Dollars Worth a Fortune, and is frequently quoted in the media as a value travel destinations expert.
-All photos by Leffel except the suite, which is courtesy of Marriott.
+All photos by Leffel, who lived in Downtown Tampa for several years.